-Labour Party summer camp case: Permanent suppression for young man guilty of assaulting two people
+Labour Party summer camp case: Court grants man permanent suppression to protect against social media 'mob'

 - Labour Party camp scandal: No conviction for assault after sex charges dropped in plea deal - N...

-At his sentencing last November, the man was then discharged without conviction but also refused permanent name suppression by Judge Russell Collins.
+At his sentencing last November, the man was discharged without conviction but also refused permanent name suppression by Judge Russell Collins.

 The suppression decision was upheld on appeal in April by Justice Christian Whata in the High Court.

-This led to a second appeal attempt by the man's lawyer, Emma Priest, at the Court of Appeal.
+This led to a second appeal attempt at the Court of Appeal in June.

-Priest argued Justice Whata erred in dismissing the first appeal and had used a higher threshold test against her client because of the "highly disproportionate nature of media reporting in this case".
+At the hearing, Priest argued Justice Whata erred in dismissing the first appeal and had used a higher threshold test against her client because of the "highly disproportionate nature of media reporting in this case".

 "This is not a case of the public not knowing what went on, they know everything that went on," she said.